The Maids: Production history

-Clare Davidson directed it at Dublin Theatre Festival; subsequently at The Lyric Theatre Studio Hammersmith on October 12, 1981.
-With Mark Rylance as Madame.
+Clare Davidson directed it at Dublin Theatre Festival; subsequently at The Lyric Theatre Studio Hammersmith on 12 October 1981 with Mark Rylance as Madame.

+Roman Viktyuk's 1988 production of The Maids at the Satirikon Theatre became a landmark in Russian theater, known for its expressive, visually striking, and androgynous style.
+Blending Valentin Gneushev's actor's physicality, Alla Sigalova's choreography, and Asaf Faradzhov's music, it gained international acclaim.
+For over 35 years, the play has remained in the repertoire and is now staged at The Melnikov Stage (formerly the Roman Viktyuk Theatre).

+Cesear's Forum, a minimalist theatre company, produced the play in Chicago in 1990.
+Claire and Solange were portrayed by male actors in drag but Madame was cast female.
+In his Chicago Reader review, Albert Williams writes: "Genet deliberately sought to invoke the sense of ceremony expressed in (as he wrote to his publisher) 'the sacrifice of the Mass'... the endless shifting of roles among the women, and the patent artificiality of the female impersonation are the poetic means by which the playwright explores his themes..."

 In Canada, a 2011 production at Buddies in Bad Times in Toronto, Ontario, used female and male casting, with the roles of Solange and Claire played by Diane D'Aquila and Ron Kennell.

 A 2013 Sydney Theatre Company production, adapted by Andrew Upton and directed by Benedict Andrews, starred Cate Blanchett as Claire, Isabelle Huppert as Solange, and Elizabeth Debicki as the Mistress.
 The production was shown as part of the Lincoln Center Festival in August 2014 at New York City Center.
-Andrews employed contemporary devices that combined theatre with film in his use of video cameras, stylized choreography, popular “underground” music soundtracks, liberal use of profanity, and cultural modernization such as off handed comments from the Mistress on her dresses: "McQueen designed it for me."
+Andrews employed contemporary devices that combined theatre with film in his use of video cameras, stylized choreography, popular "underground" music soundtracks, liberal use of profanity, and cultural modernization such as offhanded comments from the Mistress on her dresses: "McQueen designed it for me."

-In 2016 a production starring Uzo Aduba and Zawe Ashton as Solange and Claire, and Laura Carmichael as Mistress, was directed by Jamie Lloydand performed at Trafalgar Studios in London.
+In 2016, a production starring Uzo Aduba and Zawe Ashton as Solange and Claire, and Laura Carmichael as Mistress, was directed by Jamie Lloyd and performed at Trafalgar Studios in London.
 The script was from the same translation as the 2013 Andrews-directed performance.

 In Australia, a 2021 production starring Marta Dusseldorp and Essie Davis as Solange and Claire, and Stephanie Jack as Mistress, was directed by Ben Winspear and performed at The Playhouse Theatre in Hobart.